AlmaLinux/build-system-rfes/SBOM/SBOM.md

 * Build host name
 * Notarization API version (e.g. 0.1) so that we can change data format later and handle that.
 We decided to call it `sbom_api_ver='0.1'`
+* Author of the build.
+TODO: decide what should be saved here (e.g. email or login.)

 ### Signed packages notarization